A quick look at existing data management metamodels

 Differences in content: business functions and capabilities.

-Data architecture and Data modelling and design
+Data architecture and Data modeling and design

-Furthermore, DAMA-DMBOK 2 recognizes business glossary as a deliverable of Data Governance, while DCAM sees it as a deliverable of Data architecture.
+Furthermore, DAMA-DMBOK 2 recognizes the business glossary as a deliverable of Data Governance, while DCAM sees it as a deliverable of Data architecture.

 - Unclear communication between data management professionals due to the ambiguity of the interpretations of commonly used terms